 To know more about this asana, click here: Viparita Karani

 The Balasana or Child’s Pose is a restorative pose.
 It lets you look inside and quiet your mind.
 The nature of the pose is such that the stimulus outside is eliminated.
 You, thereby, focus on your breath alone.
 You can also activate a mild stretch by working on rounding your back or stretching your shoulders out.
-This restorative pose is sure to relieve your pain.
+This is one of the best yoga poses for fibromyalgia as it is sure to relieve your pain.

 To know more about this asana, click here: Balasana